Hiscox Ltd Completes Share Buyback Tranche

 Hiscox (GB:HSX) has released an update.

-Hiscox Ltd has successfully executed the second tranche of its share buyback programme, purchasing 120,421 ordinary shares at prices ranging from 1,150 to 1,170 GBp per share, with the volume-weighted average price being 1,158.23 GBp.
-These acquired shares will subsequently be cancelled, as part of the Company’s strategy to enhance shareholder value.
+Hiscox Ltd has successfully executed the second tranche of its share buyback program, purchasing 145,000 ordinary shares on May 29, 2024, at prices ranging from 1,135.00 to 1,146.00 GBp per share.
+The average price paid for the shares was 1,139.65 GBp, and these shares will subsequently be cancelled.
+This move aligns with the company’s strategy to manage capital effectively and deliver value to shareholders.

 For further insights into GB:HSX stock, check out TipRanks’ Stock Analysis page.